illahi/NodeChat/README.md

-NodeJS Chat Server + Client
+Basic NodeJS Chat Server + Client
 ===========
 Just a very basic project I am working on to learn NodeJS (with the help of some very helpful tutorials online).
 Will update as I go along on this journey.
 Currently only basic chat functions work and timestamps.